imrefazekas/harcon/README.md

 You have to understand some details to use this lib at full scale.

 #### Entities

+In [harcon](https://github.com/imrefazekas/harcon), the communication unit is called simple entity.
 One can define 2 type of entities:
 - simple function: when you associate a function with an event-pattern.
 Recommended to be used as observer, job-like, surveillance-, or interface-related asset.
 ```javascript